 This is where model selection and model evaluation come into play!

 - What are model selection and model evaluation?

 - Effective model selection methods (resampling and probabilistic approaches)

 Model evaluation is a method of assessing the correctness of models on test data.
 The test data consists of data points that have not been seen by the model before.

-Check our related articles in Model Evaluation Category.
+Check some related articles in the Model Evaluation category.

 Model selection is a technique for selecting the best model after the individual models are evaluated based on the required criteria.

 Resampling methods, as the name suggests, are simple techniques of rearranging data samples to inspect if the model performs well on data samples that it has not been trained on.
 In other words, resampling helps us understand if the model will generalize well.

 Random Splits are used to randomly sample a percentage of data into training, testing, and preferably validation sets.
 The advantage of this method is that there is a good chance that the original population is well represented in all the three sets.
 In more formal terms, random splitting will prevent a biased sampling of data.

 It is very important to note the use of the validation set in model selection.
 The validation set is the second test set and one might ask, why have two test sets?